 As the Malecon path cuts through downtown Puerto Vallarta, you can visit the nearby Plaza de Armas, the Church of Our Lady of Guadalupe, and the Naval Museum Secretaria de Marina Armada de México, all of which also make this list of the best things to do in Puerto Vallarta.

 👉 Worried About Safety in Puerto Vallarta?
 It’s honestly safer than you might think, but you should still get trip insurance for your vacation.
 You never know what might happen (especially these days).
-Travel Lemming uses and recommends World Nomads, but be sure to shop around.
+Travel Lemming uses and recommends World Nomads, but shop around.

 Mirador de la Cruz del Cerro